-Residential rehab programs may also only offer long-term stays, although many programs cater the length of treatment to individual needs.
+Residential rehab programs may also only offer long-term stays, although many programs cater to the length of treatment to individual needs.
 These programs may also incorporate the idea of a therapeutic community (TC), which uses the program’s community as an active component of treatment.

 What Are The Benefits Of Inpatient Rehab?

-Inpatient rehab is beneficial for those suffering from addiction because it provides a network of support and access to medications and various therapies.
-Simply leaving the home environment and entering a place favorable towards recovery can be a major step towards sobriety and improving overall quality of life.
-Other benefits of inpatient rehab include:
+Inpatient substance abuse treatment is beneficial for those suffering from addiction because it provides a network of support, access to medications, and exposure to various therapies.
+Simply leaving the home environment and entering a place more conducive for recovery can be a major step towards sobriety and improving the overall quality of life.

-- 24/7 care, support and supervision
+- 24/7 care, support, and supervision

-- connecting with others in recovery
+- Connecting with others in recovery

-- focusing on individual needs and the self
+- Focusing on individual needs and the self

-- learning the tools and skills needed for recovery
+- Learning the tools and skills needed for recovery

-- promoting healthy lifestyles
+- Promoting healthy lifestyles

-- no access to alcohol or drugs
+- No access to alcohol or drugs

-- positive influences and a safe environment
+- Positive influences and a safe environment

-- structure and routine
+- Structure and routine